-Before an Extreme Cold Emergency
+Before Extreme Cold Weather

-Be aware of the weather conditions by monitoring the Media.
+- Be aware of the weather conditions by monitoring the media.

 - Ensure you have sufficient heating fuel, as well as emergency heating equipment in case you lose electricity.

 - Make sure your car is properly winterized.
 Keep the gas tank at least half-full.
-Carry a Winter Survival Kit in the trunk including blankets, extra clothing, flashlight with spare batteries, a can & waterproof matches (to melt snow for drinking water), non-perishable foods, windshields scraper, shovel, sand, towrope and jumper cables.
+Carry a Winter Emergency Car Kit in the trunk including blankets, extra clothing, flashlight with spare batteries, a can & waterproof matches (to melt snow for drinking water), non-perishable foods, windshields scraper, shovel, sand, towrope and jumper cables.

-During an Extreme Cold Emergency
+During Extreme Cold Weather

 - Minimize outside activities, particularly the elderly and very young.
 Also consider your pets.